Pay Transparency and Gender Equality: Impact on the gender pay gap

-Table \ref{summary_stats} provides summary statistics for the main outcomes, measured in the pre-treatment period.
-Several things are worth noting.
+Table \ref{summary_stats} provides summary statistics for the main outcomes measured in the pre-policy period, 2013--2017.
+Several features are worth noting.
 First, the profile of workers in treated and control firms is remarkably similar.
-Second, focusing on the treatment group (columns 1 and 3), there is a 6 percent gender gap in the probability of working in above-median-wage occupations.
-Next, the unconditional hourly pay gap amounts to 18 percent.
-There is also a large gender gap in the probability of receiving allowances or bonuses (35 and 33 percent respectively), and a huge gap in the amount received (around 60 and 75 percent).
-Men are also more likely to work in the private sector than women - though this share is already 80 percent which limits the possibility to study heterogeneous effects between public and private sector employees.
-Finally, it is worth noting that among both men and women, only one third of workers are covered by a collective agreement.
-This figure is important to consider when thinking about the mechanisms through which the policy may affect wages and occupational outcomes.
-In principle, pay transparency may induce women, especially those covered by collective agreements, to put pressure on employers to obtain promotions or wage increases.
-Yet, with such a low share of women covered, it is unlikely that this channel will be important in triggering firms' responses.
+Second, focusing on the treatment group (columns 1 and 3), the unconditional gap in hourly pay amounts to \textsterling 2.57, or 16 percent of men's pay.
+This gap reaches 29 percent when looking at weekly pay, as there is also a 16 percent gap in hours worked.
+As for bonuses, there is a large gender gap in the probability of receiving bonuses (34 percent), and a very large gap in the amount received (61 percent).
+And while there is a 33 percent promotion gap in favor of women, there is a 30 percent gender gap in favor of men in the probability of working in managerial occupations.
+This drops to 5 percent if we consider technical, professional, and managerial occupations, that is the three highest-paid occupations based on the pre-policy median hourly pay at 1-digit SOC level.
+Men are also more likely to stay longer in a firm than women, and to work in the private sector -- though this share is already around 80 percent for women, which prevents us from studying heterogeneous effects between public and private-sector employees.
+Finally, note that among both men and women, only one third of workers are covered by a collective agreement, which similarly limits our ability to study heterogeneous effects between unionized and non-unionized workers.